 One cannot ignore Westminster in all this.
 The impact of Scotland on Westminster general elections may be under appreciated.
 In 1992, against expectations John Major re-entered No 10; 12 Scottish Tories provided his majority.
 In 1997 when Labour swept to power the Tories were wiped out in Scotland with most of their seats going to the SNP or Lib Dems.
 The Tories regained one Scottish seat in 2001 and that was the only one they held until 2017.
 The 2015 GE also produced a dramatic result in Scotland with the SNP taking 56 of the 59 seats reducing Labour and the Lib Dems – along with the Tories – to one seat apiece.
 And this on about 50% of the popular vote; an inevitable consequence of the first past the post electoral system for Westminster elections.

 The big shift in 2017 was a result of the three unionist parties campaigning on an anti-independence platform.
-FPTP gave the Tories 13 Scottish MPs giving Theresa May her majority.
+FPTP won 13 Scottish seats for the Tories, giving Theresa May and now Boris Johnson their majority.
 An echo of 1992 perhaps!
+It’s worth noting that Boris Johnson is deeply unpopular in Scotland, much more so than south of the border.

 So where does this leave Scotland on Brexit?
 The official SNP line is strongly pro EU but some 30% of their supporters are actually for Leave.
-The Tory position is of course for Leave but their Scottish leader, Ruth Davidson, is a strong Remainer and while Labour vascillates its Scottish leader is very much a eurosceptic.
+The Tory position is of course for Leave but their Scottish leader, Ruth Davidson, is a strong Remainer and while Labour vascillates its Scottish leader, known as a eurosceptic, has now come out in favour of a further vote on any Brexit pledging to campaign for Remain.
 The Lib Dems are unionist but pro EU and the Greens support independence and are also pro EU.
-As a result Labour and the Lib Dems seem to be more focussed on fighting the SNP than the Tory Westminster government.
+As a result Labour and the Lib Dems seem to be more focused on fighting the SNP than the Tory Westminster government.
+The Lib Dems, in particular, seem to use all their limited bandwidth to attack the SNP, not for, say, their record on education, but because of the SNP’s stance on independence.
+This completely overwhelms their views on Brexit and makes an anti-Brexit alliance very difficult to form.
+In many ways it’s bizarre as the Lib Dems have traditionally been in favour of ‘Home Rule’ and of the type of electoral reform which would inevitably result in coalitions with their equally inevitable compromises.